lorenzog/dns-parallel-prober/README.md

 ### Quickstart

-Scan `example.com` using 100 threads, save the result in `out.txt`:
+Scan all 3-characters subdomains of `example.com` using 100 threads, saving the results in `out.txt`:

     ./dns-queue.py example.com 100 out.txt